Is It Hard to Get 655 on the GMAT?

 What About People Who Find the Quant or Verbal Section Easy?

-Many people come to the GMAT ready to score in the mid-40s or higher on the Quant section, before studying for the GMAT.
+Many people come to the GMAT ready to score in the mid-80s (90th percentile) or higher on the Quant section, before studying for the GMAT.
 These people, many of whom are from countries where math education is emphasized, find the GMAT Quant section relatively easy.

-There are also people who find the Verbal section of the GMAT relatively easy.
-These people, who often have studied English or the humanities, can achieve the kind of GMAT Verbal section scores needed for scoring 700 with little preparation.
+Some people find the Verbal section of the GMAT relatively easy.
+These people, who often have studied English or the humanities in college, can achieve the kind of GMAT Verbal section scores (in the mid-80s) needed for scoring 655 with little preparation.

-So, why am I bringing up these people?
-Well, they help to illustrate a key point about the GMAT.
+So, why am I bringing up these people who have previously studied material tested on the GMAT?
+Well, they help to illustrate a key point.

-So, the examples of these people help to show the following.
-Regardless of whether people study math or English in school or put in 300 hours of GMAT-focused study, by preparing effectively, they can achieve the Quant or Verbal section scores necessary for scoring 700 on the GMAT.
+So, regardless of whether test-takers studied math or English in college or put in 300 hours of GMAT-focused study, by preparing effectively, they can achieve the Quant, Verbal, or Data Insights section scores necessary for scoring 655 on the GMAT.

-Two key things we can do to make scoring 700 on the GMAT as easy as possible are understanding what the GMAT tests and mastering the GMAT one topic at a time.
+Two key things we can do to make scoring 655 on the GMAT as easy as possible are understanding what the GMAT tests and mastering the GMAT material one topic at a time.
 Let’s discuss each of these.

 Understand What the GMAT Tests

-We can get some clues regarding what the GMAT tests by considering the full names of the Quant and Verbal sections.
-They are the Quantitative Reasoning section and the Verbal Reasoning section.
-These names clue us into the fact that, more than anything else, the GMAT tests reasoning.
-So, to score 700+ as easily as possible, while preparing, we can take into account that the GMAT tests reasoning.
+We can get some clues regarding what the GMAT tests by considering the full names of the sections.
+They are the Quantitative Reasoning section, the Verbal Reasoning section, and the Data Insights section.
+These names clue us into the fact that, more than anything else, the GMAT tests your reasoning and analytical skills.

-Thus, when training for GMAT Quant, we can go beyond reviewing math topics to learning how to reason our way through the tricks and twists of GMAT quant questions in order to arrive at correct answers.
-Similarly, for best results in GMAT Verbal, we can keep in mind that the Verbal section isn’t simply testing our knowledge of grammar rules or our ability to identify keywords in reading passages.
+Thus, when preparing for GMAT Quant, we can go beyond reviewing math topics to learning how to reason our way through the intricacies of GMAT quant questions to arrive at correct answers.
+Similarly, for best results in GMAT Verbal, keep in mind that the Verbal section isn’t simply testing our knowledge of literary elements or our ability to identify keywords in reading passages.
 Rather, GMAT Verbal tests our skill in using reasoning to determine what makes sense and understand logical relationships between statements.
+Similarly, as its title suggests, the Data Insights section doesn’t test your ability to calculate or organize data.
+It tests your ability to analyze and interpret data to make significant inferences and conclusions from the data.

 So, we can see how understanding what the GMAT tests will make a big difference in the results we get from our GMAT study.